enimo/angular-fis-kit/README.md

 # angular-fis-kit

-One new angular and fis development kits, Hummer Demo Via AngularJS and develop with FIS.
+One new angular and fis development kits, which integrated angular and FIS.

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.